|Cumberland Regional Board of Education |

 18.104.22.168.5 All arbitration proceedings shall be conducted within the building occupied and used as the Cumberland Regional High School at no charge to the parties.
 The costs of arbitration, if any, including per diem charges, subsistence, and travel expenses of the arbitrator shall be borne equally by Board and the CREA.
 Any other expenses in conjunction with the arbitration proceedings shall be paid by the party incurring them.

 14.1 Employee's Health Care Insurance.
 All health care insurance benefits hereinafter mentioned shall provide coverage for each employee and the employee's eligible dependents from the time of employment or July 1, whichever is later, until June 30, of the following year, or the date of termination of employment, whichever is earlier, of each year of this contract.

-Health Care Insurance.
-The Board will provide health insurance coverage in the Aetna Health Benefits Plan, Patriot XV [formerly Patriot X] or Patriot X [formerly Patriot V], or its equivalent.
-Employees shall have the right to join an HMO during open enrollment and shall pay any amount above the monthly premium paid by the Board for coverage in the Aetna Health Benefits Plan or its equivalent.
+14.1.1 Health Care Insurance.
+The Board will provide health insurance coverage in the New Jersey Public Employees Health Benefits Plan or its equivalent.
+Employee shall have the right to join an HMO during open enrollment and shall pay any amount above the monthly premium paid by the Board for coverage in the New Jersey Public Employees Health Benefits Plan or its equivalent.